-QB Cody Hawkins, one of 16 freshman starting quarterbacks in the nation in 2007 (8 at BCS schools) threw for 2,693 yards, just the fifth 2,500-yard season in school history (the total tied for the third most a season at CU).
+- QB Cody Hawkins, one of 16 freshman starting quarterbacks in the nation in 2007 (8 at BCS schools) threw for 2,693 yards, just the fifth 2,500-yard season in school history (the total tied for the third most a season at CU).
 He set all the major passing and total offense records for a true freshman, and also set a record for attempts in a season by any class.
 Hawkins placed high on the other single season lists as well, such as attempts, completions and total offense.
 His 19 touchdown passes were the fourth most in a single season (record: 22, Koy Detmer in 1996), while his 15 interceptions tied for the second most in a single year (record: 16, John Hessler in 1997, followed by 15, Joel Klatt 2004).
-The interception count was a bit skewed-seven were by deflection.

-- ➤ He is now in the top 10 in virtually every major passing category (and in the top 5 in three: TD passes (34), attempts (683) and completions (389). - Red Zone.
-He has a 27-to-3 career ratio of touchdowns to interceptions in the red zone (11-to-2 thus far in 2008; one pick really could have also been scored a catch and a fumble, as a KU defender ripped the ball away from Cody Crawford after an apparent catch). - ➤ The 40-On-In.
+The interception count was a bit skewed-seven were by deflection. - > Red Zone.
+He has a 24-to-3 career ratio of touchdowns to interceptions in the red zone (8-to-2 thus far in 2008; one pick really could have also been scored a catch and a fumble, as a KU defender ripped the ball away from Cody Crawford after an apparent catch). - > The 40-On-In.
 Once the Buffs reach the opponent's 40-yard line, Hawkins has been especially deadly this season.
-Through 10 games, he has completed 45-of-80 passes for 490 yards, with 15 touchdowns and three interceptions.
+Through nine games, he has completed 35-of-68 passes for 409 yards, with 11 touchdowns and three interceptions.
 That works out to a passer rating of 163.2 from the opponent 40- on-in for CU's sophomore signal caller.
-(In rallying CU to the win over Iowa State, he was 10-of-12 for 81 yards and 4 TDs, a rating of 250.03.)
+(He had one time owned a rating of 207.78 prior to struggling against Texas, when he was 5-of-14 for 35 yards and a score.)